Why a Random Sentence Can Feel Like It Was Written for You

 How a hint on notanswer differs from a horoscope

 That distinction matters ethically.
 Barnum language becomes harmful when it poses as individualized expertise.
 A label helps: if someone implies they mapped you from sparse data, slow down.
-If they admit the line is arbitrary and asks what you hear anyway, you are in a different game — closer to poetry than to prophecy.
+If they admit the line is arbitrary and ask what you hear anyway, you are in a different game — closer to poetry than to prophecy.

 Why this keeps resurfacing in the age of large language models